7ossam81/EvoloPy/README.md

 ##Features
-- Five nature-inspired metaheuristic optimizers were implemented.
+- Six nature-inspired metaheuristic optimizers were implemented.
 - The implimentation uses the fast array manipulation using NumPy.
 - Matrix support using SciPy's package.
 - More optimizers is comming soon.